Bengaluru Weather Forecast: Extremely Heavy Rainfall Is Predicted In These Regions Of Karnataka; IMD Issues Red Alert

-Bengaluru: Karnataka's capital city is set to experience moderate rainfall on August 19, 2025.
+Bengaluru: Karnataka's capital city is set to experience extremely heavy rainfall on August 18, 2025.
 Cloudy skies are also expected in the city, which is expected to remain the same throughout the day.

 KSNDMC shared a weather report on X